 The Estwing Supreme 22 oz Pointed Tip Rock Hammer (E3-22P) is the standard, the rock pick carried by more geologist and rockhounds.
 Light enough to easily carry but heavy enough to crack some rock.
 Estwing Supreme quality in a one-piece forged pointed tip rock pick.
 Fully polished solid steel with the Estwing shock absorbing nylon-vinyl grip which has been tested to reduce shock by 50%.

 |Overall Length||12 3/4 inches|

 |Head Weight||22 ounces|

 |Total Weight||2 pounds|

 Use the split ring on loupes with a mounting hook.
 To use the lanyard with a BelOMO loupe remove one screw on the support shaft of your BelOMO loupe, swivel the frame out of the way and slide the end over the support shaft then install the screw again.
+Don't use the split ring to attach the lanyard to the loupe.
 (We suggest that you purchase the loupe with the lanyard already installed.)

 Sign in to post a review